Co-ops in World War II

 A brief history of how co-ops improved the lives of more than 100,000 Japanese Americans

 October is National Co-op Month, a celebration of all things co-op.
 With this in mind, it’s fitting to remember a unique piece of co-op history that unfolded during World War II in the U.S. Most people are familiar with the dark history of Japanese Americans’ detention after the attack on Pearl Harbor.
 All Japanese Americans on the West coast were considered security risks which led to their mass incarceration.
-But a silver lining of the U.S government evicting law-abiding Americans from their homes, businesses, and farms and forcing them to live in detention camps, was that co-ops provided most of their goods and services in the camps.
-It’s a grim story but it shows how cooperatives answered the needs of those who were unjustly persecuted.
+After the U.S government evicted law-abiding Americans from their homes, businesses, and farms and forced them to live in detention camps, cooperatives provided most of the goods and services in the camps.
+It’s a grim story but it shows how co-ops answered the needs of those who were unjustly persecuted.

 On February 19, 1942, just after the attack on Pearl Harbor and the declaration of war against Japan, President Roosevelt issued Executive Order 9066, which ordered the Secretary of War to exclude “any and all persons” from designated areas in the United States.
 Though the order did not specify Japanese Americans, it was implemented to target and relocate them from the West Coast, under the guise of national security (even though 2/3 of them were born in the U.S.) Shortly thereafter, more than 120,000 civilians of Japanese descent were prohibited from living or working on the West Coast.
 By October 1942, these civilians were forced to leave their homes and businesses and relocated to 10 remote internment camps for the remainder of the war.
 The War Relocation Authority (WRA) administered these camps and was responsible for feeding, housing, educating, and providing employment for the evacuees.